acontry/dididispatch/sim/README.md

 1. Advance one batch window (2 sec)

+    1. For any routes that completed, mark drivers as available.

+    1. Remove any drivers that went offline in this batch.

-    1. Add drivers that went online in this batch.
+    2. Add drivers that went online in this batch.
 Maintain a set number of repositionable drivers by making new drivers eligible until the requirement is met.

-    2. Remove any drivers that went offline in this batch.

     3. Add orders that were made in this batch.